pulibrary/tigerdata-app/architecture-decisions/0016-data-security-backfill.md

 ## Decision

 We will not backfill legacy projects immediately, as the doc type counts this as optional (min-occurs=0), but backfilling will eventually be needed.
-We do want to back fill the security level eventually, however we do not currently have a default value.
-We will likely communicate out to our data sponsors that we're going to set their level to 1 unless they opt for it to be level 0.
-There is a TD leadership level convo here on if the sec level is an attestation or if it's a less formal attribute for these projects.
+We do want to back fill the security level at some point, however we do not currently have a default value.
+TigerData (TD) leadership will communicate out to our data sponsors that we're going to set their level to 1 unless they opt for it to be level 0.
+There is a TD leadership level conversation here on if the security level is an attestation or if it's a less formal attribute for these projects.
 If the former, then we need to figure out how to get sponsor approval.

 ## Consequences